sciactive/nymph/README.md

 ## Nymph Entities

-Nymph sends the data from objects (called entities) up to the server to save in the database.
+Nymph sends data from objects (called entities) to the server and saves to the database.

 ```js
 // Creating entities is super easy.